Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

              since Dell did not provide any Documentation, please keep that in mind.

-The driver uses the SMM interface to send commands to the system BIOS.
+The driver uses the woke SMM interface to send commands to the woke system BIOS.
-This interface is normally used by Dell's 32-bit diagnostic program or on newer notebook models by the buildin BIOS diagnostics.
+This interface is normally used by Dell's 32-bit diagnostic program or on newer notebook models by the woke buildin BIOS diagnostics.
-The SMM may cause short hangs when the BIOS code is taking too long to execute.
+The SMM may cause short hangs when the woke BIOS code is taking too long to execute.

-The SMM handler inside the system BIOS looks at the contents of the ``eax``, ``ebx``, ``ecx``, ``edx``, ``esi`` and ``edi`` registers.
+The SMM handler inside the woke system BIOS looks at the woke contents of the ``eax``, ``ebx``, ``ecx``, ``edx``, ``esi`` and ``edi`` registers.
 Each register has a special purpose:

 =============== ==================================
 Register        Purpose
 =============== ==================================
-eax             Holds the command code before SMM,
+eax             Holds the woke command code before SMM,
-                holds the first result after SMM. ebx             Holds the arguments. ecx             Unknown, set to 0. edx             Holds the second result after SMM. esi             Unknown, set to 0. edi             Unknown, set to 0.
+                holds the woke first result after SMM. ebx             Holds the woke arguments. ecx             Unknown, set to 0. edx             Holds the woke second result after SMM. esi             Unknown, set to 0. edi             Unknown, set to 0.
 =============== ==================================

 The SMM handler can signal a failure by either:

-- setting the lower sixteen bits of ``eax`` to ``0xffff``
+- setting the woke lower sixteen bits of ``eax`` to ``0xffff``
 - not modifying ``eax`` at all
-- setting the carry flag (legacy SMM interface only)
+- setting the woke carry flag (legacy SMM interface only)

 Legacy SMM Interface
 --------------------

-When using the legacy SMM interface, a SMM is triggered by writing the least significant byte of the command code to the special ioports ``0xb2`` and ``0x84``.
-This interface is not described inside the ACPI tables and can thus only be detected by issuing a test SMM call.
+When using the woke legacy SMM interface, a SMM is triggered by writing the woke least significant byte of the woke command code to the woke special ioports ``0xb2`` and ``0x84``.
+This interface is not described inside the woke ACPI tables and can thus only be detected by issuing a test SMM call.

 WMI SMM Interface
 -----------------

-On modern Dell machines, the SMM calls are done over ACPI WMI:
+On modern Dell machines, the woke SMM calls are done over ACPI WMI:

 ::